kubernetes-sigs/gateway-api/geps/gep-4747/index.md

 Should the GEP recommend specific listener configurations for egress (e.g., "use a single wildcard listener") or leave this entirely to implementations?

+### 3. Gateway-Level Controls for External Routing

+Whether the Gateway resource needs additional controls to prevent accidental open proxies -- and if so, what form they should take (e.g., a Gateway-level field, GatewayClass parameter, or other approach) -- is deferred to a follow-up GEP.

 ## Alternatives Considered